Frequently Asked Questions

 Where can I get my pet spayed or neutered at a low cost?

-You should contact the Potomac Spay and Neuter Clinic, located in Manassas, Virginia to find out about getting your pet spayed or neutered at a reduced cost.
-Their telephone number is 571-208-0199 and their address is 9975 Pennsylvania Ave.
-Manassas, VA 20110.
+You should contact the Ancira Veterinary Clinic to find out about getting your pet spayed or neutered at a reduced cost.
+Their telephone number is 571-208-0199, their address is 9975 Pennsylvania Ave.
+Manassas, VA 20110, and their website is http://manassas.anicira.org/

 Where can I get low-cost veterinary care and vaccines?